momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 $$U^2k_{c,x}^2-gk_{c,x}\tanh{hk_{c,x}}=0$$

 where $$k_{c,x}$$ is the cut-off wavenumber.
-The transverse wavelength $$\lamda=2\pi/k_{c,x}$$.
-The number of cells we wish to distribute per wavelength are specified in the Methods section through the property Cells\$$lamda$$.
+The transverse wavelength $$\lambda=2\pi/k_{c,x}$$.
+The number of cells we wish to distribute per wavelength are specified in the Methods section through the property Cells\$$lambda$$.
 Shallow water effects are accounted for only when the relevant tickbox is checked.
 It should be kept in mind that shallow water effects can have a singnificant effect on the $$y^+$$ values and may cause larger deviations than expected.
 An example of such deviations are reported in my upcoming paper on roughness effects on ship performance in confined waters.

 ## User interface
 The app appears as follows when installed